 Step 1 -

-Complete an energy assessment for your home.
-Schedule your assessment through the Home Energy Solutions program or with an independent contractor certified by the Building Performance Institute, Inc., a certified energy manager, a certified energy auditor or a professional engineer.
-Your assessment will identify cost-effective ways to save energy in your home.
-Make your home as efficient as possible.
+Before installing your solar PV system, it's important to make your home as energy efficient as possible.
+Schedule an energy efficiency assessment for your home through the Home Energy Solutions program.
+Alternatively, you can work with an independent contractor certified by the Building Performance Institute, Inc., a certified energy manager, a certified energy auditor or a professional engineer.
+Your assessment will identify cost-effective ways to save energy.

 Step 2 -